Hawke's Bay police warn those 'harbouring' homicide person of interest - NZ Herald

-Hawke's Bay Police are warning the associates of a person of interest in the homicide investigation of Darcy Strickland.
+Hawke's Bay police are warning the associates of a person of interest being sought after the killing of Darcy Strickland.

+Strickland, 29, and another person were found on Ramsey Cres, Flaxmere, about 11.45pm on Thursday, October 13, after reports of an assault.

 "If you are found to be harbouring or assisting this individual, you are at risk of being charged yourself," a police spokesperson said.

-A search warrant was executed at two addresses in Hawke's Bay on Wednesday, one in Hastings and another in Bridge Pa.

-The person of interest was not located at either address and police believe he is receiving help or information from others.
+The man of interest was not located at either address and police believe he is receiving help or information from others.

-"We urge people to come forward and assist us with our enquiries into the death of Darcy Strickland, a much-loved son, brother, nephew and friend," police said.
+"We urge people to come forward and assist us with our inquiries into the death of Darcy Strickland, a much-loved son, brother, nephew and friend," police said.

 Details can also be shared anonymously through Crime Stoppers on 0800 555 111.